coursera-datascience/getting_cleaning_data/codebook.md

 ## I. Introduction
-This file describes the data, the variables, and the work that has been performed to clean up the data.
+This file describes the data, the variables, and the work that has been performed to clean up the borrowed dataset of Samsung Galaxy S Smartphone data.

 ## II.
 Data Set Description
-The borrowed dataset is collected from an experiment, which is carried out with a group of 30 volunteers of 19-48 years.
-Each person performed six activities (WALKING, WALKING UPSTAIRS, WALKING DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
-Using its embedded accelerometer and gyroscope, the researchers captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
+The borrowed dataset was originally collected from an experiment, which was carried out with a group of 30 volunteers of 19-48 years.
+Wearing Samsung Galaxy S II smartphone on the waist, each participant performed six activities such as walking, walking upstairs, walking downstairs, sitting, standing, and laying.
+The phone's embedded accelerometer and gyroscope captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments were video-recorded to label the data manually.
-The obtained dataset then was randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.
+The obtained dataset then was randomly partitioned into two sets, where 70% of the participants was selected for generating the training data and 30% the test data.

+### Files included in the original dataset
+The original dataset, which was in the form of a compression file, was downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
+The extracted dataset folder ("UCI HAR Dataset") contains four text files and two sub-directory folders as shown below:

+[UCI HAR Dataset]
+<dd> -- activity_labels.txt </dd>
+<dd> -- feactures_info.txt </dd>
+<dd> -- features.txt </dd>
+<dd> -- README.txt </dd>
+<dd> -- [test]      (sub-directory folder)  </dd>
+<dd> -- [train]     (sub-directory folder)  </dd>

+The 'activity_labels.txt' file links the class labels with their activity name.
+The 'features_info.txt' file provides information about the variables used on the feature vector.
+The 'features.txt' file lists all features(variables).

+In each sub-directory folder of 'test' and 'train', there are three text files and one sub_folder:

+[test]
+<dd> -- subject_test.txt </dd>
+<dd> -- X_test.txt </dd>
+<dd> -- y_test.txt </dd>
+<dd> -- [Inertial Signals]      (sub_folder) </dd>
+[train]
+<dd> -- subject_train.txt </dd>
+<dd> -- X_train.txt </dd>
+<dd> -- y_train.txt </dd>
+<dd> -- [Inertial Signals]      (sub_folder) </dd>

+The 'subject_test.txt' and 'subject_train.txt' files provide information regarding subjects.
+Each row identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30.
+The 'X_test.txt' and 'X_train.txt' files contain the test and training set data.
+The 'y_test.txt' and 'y_train.txt' files conatin the test and training data labels.
+The 'Inertial Signals/total_acc_x_train.txt' file contains the acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
+Every row shows a 128 element vector.
+The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.
+The 'Inertial Signals/body_acc_x_train.txt' file contains the body acceleration signal obtained by subtracting the gravity from the total acceleration.
+The 'Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
+The units are radians/second.

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.